rems-project/archsem/INSTALL.md

 #### Coq Hammer

-This repository used the `sauto` family of tactics from the Coq Hammer project.
+This repository uses the `sauto` family of tactics from the Coq Hammer project.
 To install it, do:
 ```
 opam install coq-hammer-tactics